-Due to COVID-19, the Digital Humanities Center will be closed starting Monday, March 16 until further notice.
+Due to COVID-19, the Digital Humanities Center is closed until further notice.

 DH Center staff are still available for virtual consultations and DH support.
-Email us at firstname.lastname@example.org or email@example.com.
+Email us at email@example.com or firstname.lastname@example.org.
+Please visit the Library's COVID-19 page for up-to-date information about the library.
 Thank you for your patience.

 Welcome to the Digital Humanities Center